-Removing hands from handlebar or feet from footrests during operation.
+Removing hands from handlebar grips (operator)/handholds (passenger) or feet from the footrests during operation.

 Removing even one hand or foot can reduce your ability to control the ATV or could cause you to lose your balance and fall off the ATV.
-If you remove a foot from a footrest, your foot or leg may come into contact with the wheels, which could injure you or cause an accident.
+If you remove a foot from the footrest, your foot or leg may come into contact with the wheels, which could injure you or cause an accident.

-Always keep both hands on the handlebar and both feet on the footrests of your ATV during operation.
+Always keep both hands on the handlebar grips (operator)/handholds (passenger) and both feet on the footrests of your ATV during operation.